DeGym/landing-page/README.md

- DeGym DApp
+ DeGym Landing Page

-DeGym is a decentralized application (DApp) for managing gym memberships and rewards using blockchain technology.
 This project uses Next.js, TypeScript, and Web3.js to interact with smart contracts on the Ethereum blockchain.

 ## Table of Contents